 The first element of this grant was to restore One Mile Creek by implementing marine debris removals and kayak litter cleanups on this degraded waterway.
 This is the creek that receives a significant amount of litter from Mardi Gras through stormwater runoff.

 We and 358 volunteers completed 6 community cleanups and removed 7,585 pounds of litter.
 We were able to recycle 30% of it.
 We found TVs, shopping carts, plastic toys, car tires, plenty of Mardi Gras items, and much more.
 We also partnered with Osprey Initiative ,who implemented a Litter Gitter on the creek.
 The Litter Gitter alone collected 168.32 pounds of litter which would have found its way into our beautiful bay.

 STORM DRAIN LITTER BARRIERS

-The second element of this project is to work with the City of Mobile to install temporary litter barriers over storm drains along parade routes to prevent litter from entering the drains and polluting local rivers and creeks.
+The second element of this project was to work with the City of Mobile to install temporary litter barriers over storm drains along parade routes to prevent new litter from entering the drains and polluting local rivers and creeks.
 This is essential to keep our waterways clean!

 litter-free Mardi gras campaign

-The third element of this project is to create a public awareness campaign during Mardi Gras to encourage citizens to celebrate responsibly and educate them on the negative impacts Mardi Gras litter has on our waterways.
-We love Mardi Gras and our waterways!
+The third element of this project was to create a public awareness campaign during Mardi Gras to encourage citizens to celebrate responsibly and educate them on the negative impacts Mardi Gras litter has on our waterways.
+Party on… Just pick it up!